-8. Adequacy of the System of Governance
+7. Adequacy of the System of Governance

-SICL aims to continuously improve its systems of governance by reviewing, evaluating, and recommending improvements to the Board at least annually.
+FCGL aims to continuously improve its systems of governance by reviewing, evaluating, and recommending improvements to the Board at least annually.
 These improvements cover enhancing and developing the systems, including the outcomes from compliance monitoring programme, root cause analysis from complaints, breaches and incidents, and incremental development as the systems mature.
 It has adopted the Wates Corporate Governance Principles for Large Private Companies and also considers relevant industry advice and guidelines, implementing these as appropriate for the size and complexity of the Group.

-Internal and external audits provide independent evaluation of SICL's system of governance.
-Recommendations from these audits are considered by the ARCGC, and Board, and are implemented proportionate to SICL's risk profile.
+Internal and external audits provide independent evaluation of FCGL's system of governance.
+Recommendations from these audits are considered by the GAC, and Board, and are implemented proportionate to FCGL's risk profile.

-E. Risk Profile
+E. RISK PROFILE

 The FCGL Board is responsible for determining risk strategy and risk appetite across the Group, and for the Group's system of risk management and internal control.
 The FCGL Board has delegated the development, implementation and maintenance of the Group's risk management framework to GAC for the purposes of reviewing and reporting on the overall effectiveness of this system.
-SICL Board has aligned itself to this framework, as it relates to SICL, and has delegated the oversight of the SICL risk environment to the ARCGC.

-The efficacy of each control is assessed by the relevant risk owner as part of a fixed review process, in conjunction with the Risk management function holder, Robus Risk Services and Group Risk (where required) with this attestation used to make the assessment of the Group and SICL's exposure.
+The efficacy of each control is assessed by the relevant risk owner as part of a fixed review process, in conjunction with the Risk management function holder, Robus Risk Services and Group Risk (where required) with this attestation used to make the assessment of the Group's exposure.
 The performance of controls that relate to specific risk causes are aggregated and subject to a qualitative review in order to assess the overall exposure.

-Each risk area also has a tolerance agreed by the FCGL and SICL Boards and by responsible executives to support management in understanding of risk appetite and to allow for the identification of incidents.
-For example, the tolerance for Information Security Risk (for which FCGL and SICL have a generally cautious appetite or averse when it comes to sensitive data) is aligned to the Group Risk appetite, which has been agreed with GAC and ARCGC.
+Each risk area also has a tolerance agreed by the FCGL Board and by responsible executives to support management in understanding of risk appetite and to allow for the identification of incidents.
+For example, the tolerance for Information Security Risk (for which FCGL has a generally cautious appetite or averse when it comes to sensitive data) is aligned to the Group Risk appetite, which has been approved by the FCGL Boards.
 The information security risk methodology and assessments, backed by the implementation of best practice controls, is used to manage information security risks.
 KPIs and assurance reviews are designed in order to measure alignment with ISO27001 and track automated controls, manual controls and incidents in order to allow expert review and assessment of exposure.

-Both SICL and FCGL have further enhanced their risk management frameworks during 2021, redefining the specific risks across the full risk spectrum that are applicable to the businesses.
+FCGL has further enhanced its risk management frameworks during 2021, redefining the specific risks across the full risk spectrum that are applicable to the businesses in the Group.
 The Risk Register has been rewritten and re-rated based on a new, more sensitive, risk assessment matrix.
 In addition, the Group Risk Appetite Statement has been reviewed and been strengthened, particularly with regard to how KRIs and tolerances are measured and reported.

-As a result of this activity, SICL has enhanced its maturity in respect of its overall understanding and management of the risk profile of the business and will continue to develop this in the future to reduce or remove any of the residual gaps that may be identified.
+As a result of this activity, FCGL has enhanced its maturity in respect of its overall understanding and management of the risk profile of the business and will continue to develop this in the future to reduce or remove any the residual gaps that may be identified.

-The following risks are monitored and managed within the SICL Risk Management Framework:
+The following risks are monitored and managed within the Group Risk Management Framework: